ethangclark/r2v/README.md

 Methods have 3 defining features:

 1. They are the ONLY way to modify state
-2. Their state modifications MUST be synchronous.
-(It's fine if they trigger an asynchronous process, but they may not update state after `await`ing anything or in a callback.)
+2. They are ONLY allowed to modify state if they are synchronous
 3. They also provide the functionality of `Materialization` functions (described below)

 Every time you call an method that updates state, mx2 triggers rerenders on all `View`s that reference any updated fields/subfields.